-Objectives Strategies Progress Update Pre-ETS Bureau was nimble in their hiring practices to effectively fill the Havre Pre-ETS Specialist position that was vacant for an extended period of time.
-In late 2021, Pre-ETS Specialists were assigned to develop Individualized Plans for Employment (IPEs) and manage cases for students while they remain in high school with processes implemented to transfer cases to general VR Counselors following client graduation to partially alleviate growing case load sizes of VR Counselors.
-VRBS was awarded American Rescue Plan Act (ARPA) funding in 2021 to temporarily hire 10 VR Technicians from January 1, 2022, through December 31, 2023.
-As of February 2022, 7 of the 10 positions have been filled.
-Staff in the Miles City VR office have been assisting with overflow work from the other offices including support staff duties and VRC case work due to staff vacancies in other offices.
-VRBS has celebrated staff in myriad of ways in 2020 and 2021 including, sharing client success stories in leadership meetings, awarding Amazon gift cards and other prizes to VRBS staff that participated in testing of Madison, working together to update VRBS mission, vision, and values, acknowledging Ticket to Work reimbursements via email to counselor and support staff responsible as well as leadership, and facilitating awards ceremonies

-Objectives Strategies Progress Update Procedure team published and/or updated 14 procedures in 2020 and 25 procedures in 2021 with intention to continue to publish new procedures to be added to online procedure manual in the coming years.
+Objectives Strategies Progress Update 2021 to temporarily hire 10 VR Technicians from January 1, 2022 through December 31, 2023.
+As of February 2022, 7 of the 10 positions have been filled. - Staff in the Miles City VR office have been assisting with overflow work from the other offices including support staff duties and VRC case work due to staff vacancies in other offices. - VRBS has celebrated staff in myriad of ways in 2020 and 2021 including, sharing client success stories in leadership meetings, awarding Amazon gift cards and other prizes to VRBS staff that participated in testing of Madison, working together to update VRBS mission, vision, and values, acknowledging Ticket to Work reimbursements via email to counselor and support staff responsible as well as leadership, and facilitating awards ceremonies to recognize VR Counselors case of the year. - Procedure team published and/or updated 14 procedures in 2020 and 25 procedures in 2021 with intention to continue to publish new procedures to be added to online procedure manual in the coming years.